coffee-cup/ul/README.md

 ### Options

 - `-o outfile` Specify a file to save the pretty printed output or dot mode output.
 If no file is given, output is sent to a file with the same name as the input file (different extension).
+Output can be sent to stdout if the outfile is `<stdout>`.
 - `-ir 1|0` IR generation mode.
 If `1` then the IR text will be generated to the file and sent to `outfile`. _(Default 0)_
 - `-p 1|0` Pretty print mode.
 If `1` then file will be pretty printed after type checking. _(Default 0)_
 - `-d 1|0` Dot mode.
 If `1` then the output is in the [DOT language](https://www.graphviz.org/doc/info/lang.html). _(Default 0)_